mkongster/learning-python/README.md

 # learning-python
 the hyperbolic time chamber of python training

-My repo for my road to mastery of python
+repo for my road to mastery of python